yneves/node-bauer-cluster/README.md

 ### .master

-Attach a listener to the ```master``` event, which is emitted when the cluster is started on the parent process.
+Attaches a listener to the ```master``` event, which is emitted when the cluster is started on the parent process.

 ```js
 cluster.master(function() {});